Preventing Data Breaches / Data leaks (TLP: WHITE)

 ii.
 Ensure all credentials in an organization, including service accounts, are reset and that default passwords or those similar to previous passwords are not used.

-iv.
+v.
 Notify users/customers who could be affected immediately with details of information breached; actions being undertaken to address the problem and how they can reach back for any queries.
+The notification should also include detailed guidance on protective/remedial measures to be taken by the impacted users/customers.

 VI.
 Best practices for individual users to safeguard against data breaches